MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 ### Built-In Feature Filters

 There are a few Feature Filters that come with the `spring-cloud-azure-feature-management` package.
-These Feature Filters are not added automatically, but can be set up in an `@Configuration` for use.
+These Feature Filters aren't added automatically, but can be set up in an `@Configuration` for use.

 #### AlwaysOnFilter